 STMs reflect the economic and demographic diversity of the LaGuardia student body.
 For some STMs, this is a first-time working experience.
 The STM program eases them into a professional setting and expectations and provides them with crucial work experience.
 The STM position focuses students' energy at the College and helps them acquire new perspectives on learning and teaching — even as they gain entry-level access to rewarding professional careers.
-Among our culturally diverse STMs are students born in Burma (Myanmar), Bangladesh, China, Colombia, Dominican Republic, Ecuador, Egypt, France, India, Ireland, Japan, Malaysia, Mexico, Morocco, Nepal, Pakistan, Peru, Philippines, Poland, Russia, Spain, South Korea, Sweden, Turkey, Yemen and many other countries.
+Among our culturally diverse STMs are students born in Afghanistan, Burma, Bangladesh, China, Colombia, Dominican Republic, Ecuador, Egypt, France, Georgia, India, Indonesia, Ireland, Japan, Malaysia, Mexico, Morocco, Nepal, Pakistan, Peru, Philippines, Poland, Puerto Rico, Russia, Spain, Sri Lanka, South Korea, Sweden, Turkey, USA, Yemen, Zambia, and many other countries.

 The STM program offers an opportunity for selected LaGuardia Community College students to learn new skills and contribute to the center's broader initiative.
 The program provides instructional technology support for LaGuardia's faculty and students.
 The Student Technology Mentors receive in-depth training and unique experiences that prepare them for success in education and careers while providing instructional technology support to the college community.